tbrandonhowell/BOOTCAMPAZON/README.md

 ![Image of BOOTCAMPAZON](https://raw.githubusercontent.com/tbrandonhowell/BOOTCAMPAZON/master/example_images/customer2.png)

-After this interaction, the customer is present with their total and an updated inventory count for the product they purchased:
+After this interaction, the customer is presented with their total and an updated inventory count for the product they purchased:

 ![Image of BOOTCAMPAZON](https://raw.githubusercontent.com/tbrandonhowell/BOOTCAMPAZON/master/example_images/customer3.png)

-Finally, the customer is asked if they would like to keep shopping.
-If they chose "Yes", the script re-starts be presenting the customer with the inventory list and questions about which product they would like to buy.
-If the customer chooses "No", then a "thank you" message is displayed:
+Finally, the customer is asked if they would like to keep shopping:

 ![Image of BOOTCAMPAZON](https://raw.githubusercontent.com/tbrandonhowell/BOOTCAMPAZON/master/example_images/customer4.png)

+If they chose "Yes", the script re-starts by presenting the customer with the inventory list and questions about which product they would like to buy.
+If the customer chooses "No", then a "thank you" message is displayed.

 ## Manager Features